Robert Freeman (musician)

-Robert S. Freeman (born August 26, 1935 in Rochester, New York, died October 18, 2022 in Austin, TX) was an American pianist, music educator, and musicologist who is known for leading several music schools in the United States.
+Robert S. Freeman (August 26, 1935 – October 18, 2022) was an American pianist, music educator, and musicologist who is known for leading several music schools in the United States.
 He was director of the Eastman School of Music from 1973 to 1996.
 Freeman was senior educational liaison to Music in the Air (MITA) at UCLA, and he served on the board of the National Center for Human Performance at the Texas Medical Center in Houston, Texas.